 I’m a capitalist.
-I believe in free enterprise and I respect entrepreneurs who risk everything, confident they can build a thriving business because they believe they have something valuable to offer the rest of us.
+I believe in free enterprise, and I respect entrepreneurs who risk everything, confident they can build a thriving business because they believe they have something valuable to offer the rest of us.

 But, I think that a person should always be willing to reassess how their beliefs serve them.
 My belief in free enterprise is no exception.
-Too much that’s going wrong in the world is driven by narrow business interests that conflict with the common good and public wellfare.
+Too much that’s going wrong in the world is driven by narrow business interests that conflict with the common good and public welfare.

 Jim Hightower thinks so too.
 He attacks Monopoly Power in his October pamphlet The Hightower Lowdown.

-Large corporations have been backing the GOP despite its descent into the abyss of undercutting the election process, politicizing the courts, fomenting the January 6th insurrection, creating the “big lie” about the election having stolen, and systematically obstructing the Biden administration’s popular initiatives to protect the right to vote.
+Large corporations have been backing the GOP despite its descent into the abyss of undercutting the election process, politicizing the courts, fomenting the January 6th insurrection, creating the “big lie” about the election having been stolen, and systematically obstructing the Biden administration’s popular initiatives to protect the right to vote.

 It’s clear that American Democracy is seen as the enemy of free enterprise by many business leaders.
-The GOP has come to oppose not just Democrats, but democracy itself.
+The GOP has come to oppose not just Democrats but democracy itself.